GilbertoTomasone/webpack-multifonts-loader/README.md

 ### Loader Options

-Extend the loader configuration by including all the available options directly in the rule definition.
+Extend the loader configuration by including all the available options directly into the rule definition.

 See below [webpack-multifonts-loader#options](https://github.com/GilbertoTomasone/webpack-multifonts-loader#options)